dickxpe/p5-studio/README.md

 ## Configuration
-All settings are under the `P5 Studio` namespace.
+All settings are in the `P5 Studio` namespace.
 You can configure these in your VS Code settings (search for "P5 Studio").

 | Setting | Type | Default | Description |
 |---|---|---|---|